Celebrating 20 Years of Impact

 Limited knowledge of post-college career paths, exposure to corporate culture, or a professional network that opens doors.

-Only 5% of people of color born into poverty will ever earn a six-figure salary or reach senior leadership positions.
+Only 5% of Black and Latino people born into poverty will ever earn a six-figure salary or reach senior leadership positions.

 Our four-year career development curriculum includes two years of intensive, personalized career coaching focusing on hard and soft skills, access to our professional network, and corporate partnerships for internships and jobs.

 Our Scholars graduate with great grades in rigorous majors from top colleges — along with two years of intensive career coaching.
-So, they show up fully prepared to thrive and rise as corporate, civic, academic, and community leaders.
+They show up fully prepared to thrive and rise as corporate, civic, academic, and community leaders.

 Yale University, Class of 2024